-You can claim a coverage exemption if your household income is less than your filing threshold.
+You can claim a coverage exemption if your household income is below your filing threshold.
 To claim this coverage exemption, you must first figure your household income (see Household income, under Definitions, earlier).
 Then compare your household income to the filing threshold that applies to you based on your filing status.
-If your household income is less than your filing threshold, check the box labeled "yes."
+If your household income is below your filing threshold, check the box labeled "yes."